GENERAL AIR PLANT CARE GUIDE

 W A T E R + C A R E

 You should water in accordance to the weather.
-Water/mist/soak more often if it is hot and dry, and less often when it is cold, dark or damp.
+Mist and soak more often if it is hot and dry, and less often when it is cold, dark or damp.

-Larger varieties like to be soaked, and smaller varieties do wonderfully with just a good misting.
+Larger varieties like to be soaked, and smaller varieties do wonderfully with just a good thorough misting.

-Generally, the best way to care for them is to have a soak once every two weeks that can range between fifteen minutes to overnight.
-The summers in Seattle have been a little drier, so I have actually started soaking them once a week for an hour.
+Generally, the best way to care for them is to have a 15 minute soak once a week.
+The summers have been a little drier, so I have been soaking them once a week for about 30 minutes.
+And once every other week for 30 minutes in the winter time.

 They should not be placed in soil, and they love bright, indirect sunlight, or artificial light, and require good air circulation.